The UNCG Gerontology Program is pleased to offer a 12-credit hour undergraduate minor in gerontology!

 Working with the UNCG Gerontology Undergraduate Coordinator and their own major advisor, students will have an opportunity to complete a program of study customized to help them meet their own personal or career goals.
-The minor consists of five 3-credit hour courses, one of which is required and all of which must be outside of the student’s major.
+The minor consists of four 3-credit hour courses, one of which is required and all of which must be outside of the student’s major.

 - Contact your UNCG advisor who will help you create your unique Plan of Study.